Conveyancer when Selling

 Legal Work prior to Contracting to Sell

-- Once your conveyancer has obtained the title deeds and you have returned the standard forms these are sent to your buyer’s solicitor/conveyancer for approval together with a supporting package which will include documents dealing with title, planning and any guarantees that are applicable.
+- Once your conveyancer has obtained the title deeds and you have returned the standard forms (listed above) these are sent to your buyer’s solicitor/conveyancer for approval together with a supporting package which will include an Energy Performance Certificate, documents dealing with title, planning and any certificates or guarantees that are applicable.

-- Once your buyer’s solicitor/conveyancer has examined this paperwork they my need to seek clarification on certain points.
+- After your buyer’s solicitor/conveyancer has reviewed this paperwork, they may need to seek clarification on certain points.
 They are entitled to raise enquiries with your conveyancer who may need to liaise with you to provide the information requested.

 - The buyer is entitled to rely upon any information that is supplied on your behalf so it is important that information supplied to your conveyancer is accurate and that you make a full disclosure of any relevant facts about your property.